 Acknowledgements

-I am deeply grateful to Pascal Arnaud for having challenged me on this subject and for providing me support and thoughtful comments.
+I am deeply grateful to Pascal Arnaud for having challenged me on this subject and for providing me with support and thoughtful comments.
 I am also much indebted to Patrick Delaforge for his comments and suggestions on modern maritime logistics.
 I also wish to thank the Wikipedia community for providing so much useful information and pictures.

 Bios

 Arthur de Graauw is a French/Dutch coastal engineer employed by a French Consulting firm, SOGREAH(now ARTELIA) until the end of 2015.
 He graduated from Delft University of Technology in 1976 in civil engineering of coastal structures and areas.
-He has used many hydraulic scale models and mathematical models in his work.
+He used many hydraulic scale models and mathematical models in his work.
 He worked on numerous projects related to coastal erosion, industrial ports and marinas in the Mediterranean area including Lebanon, Gaza, Egypt, Libya, Tunisia and France.
 From 2002 to 2015 he managed the Port Revel ship handling training centre using manned models.
 He has been active in ancient ports since 2000 and created a new catalogue of ancient ports encompassing over 4000 places.
 He is the webmaster of www.AncientPortsAntiques.com focusing on many technical aspects of ancient ports.

 References